Load-following power plant: Base load and peaking power plants

 Base load power plants are dispatchable plants that tend to operate at maximum output.
 They generally shut down or reduce power only to perform maintenance or repair or due to grid constraints.
-Power plants operated mostly in this way include coal, fuel oil, nuclear, geothermal, run-of-the-river hydroelectric, biomass and combined cycle natural gas plants.
+Power plants operated mostly in this way include coal, fuel oil, nuclear, geothermal, run-of-the-river hydroelectric, solar, biomass and combined cycle natural gas plants.

 Peaking power plants operate only during times of peak demand.
 In countries with widespread air conditioning, demand peaks around the middle of the afternoon, so a typical peaking power plant may start up a couple of hours before this point and shut down a couple of hours after.
-However, the duration of operation for peaking plants varies from a good portion of the waking day to only a couple of dozen hours per year.
+The duration of operation for peaking plants varies from a good portion of the waking day to only a couple of dozen hours per year.

 Peaking power plants include hydroelectric and gas turbine power plants.
 Many gas turbine power plants can be fueled with natural gas, fuel oil, and/or diesel, allowing greater flexibility in choice of operation- for example, while most gas turbine plants primarily burn natural gas, a supply of fuel oil and/or diesel is sometimes kept on hand in case the gas supply is interrupted.
 Other gas turbines can only burn a single fuel.

 Load-following power plants

 By way of contrast, load-following power plants usually run during the day and early evening, and are operated in direct response to changing demand for power supply.
 They either shut down or greatly curtail output during the night and early morning, when the demand for electricity is the lowest.
 The exact hours of operation depend on numerous factors.
 One of the most important factors for a particular plant is how efficiently it can convert fuel into electricity.
 The most efficient plants, which are almost invariably the least costly to run per kilowatt-hour produced, are brought online first.

 As demand increases, the next most efficient plants are brought on line and so on.
 The status of the electrical grid in that region, especially how much base load generating capacity it has, and the variation in demand are also very important.
 An additional factor for operational variability is that demand does not vary just between night and day.
-There are also significant variations in the time of year and day of the week.
+There are significant variations in the time of year and day of the week.
 A region that has large variations in demand will require a large load following or peaking power plant capacity because base load power plants can only cover the capacity equal to that needed during times of lowest demand.

 Load-following power plants can be hydroelectric power plants, diesel and gas engine power plants, combined cycle gas turbine power plants and steam turbine power plants that run on natural gas or heavy fuel oil, although heavy fuel oil plants make up a very small portion of the energy mix.
 A relatively efficient model of gas turbine that runs on natural gas can also make a decent load-following plant.